etherlinkcom/token-deployments/README.md

 This repo contains token contracts to be deployed on Etherlink Mainnet by the Etherlink team.
 This project is a hardhat project built on the [template](https://docs.layerzero.network/v2/developers/evm/create-lz-oapp/start) provided by LayerZero.

 The token deployments, including addresses, can be found under `deployments/` and are summarized as follows:
-- WXTZ: Wrapped XTZ, emulating WETH on Ethereum mainnet.
+- `WXTZ`: Wrapped XTZ, exchange XTZ for WXTZ 1:1.

 ## Setup